 Cell Physiology (PHY): The study of the cell cycle, cell function, and interactions between cells or between cells and their environment.
 In general, projects could address physiology of membrane transport, neuron transmission, muscle contraction, the digestion of food, circulation of blood, contraction of muscles, or movement and production of nutrients in plant cells.
 In general, projects could address physiology of membrane transport, neuron transmission, muscle contraction of nutrients in plant cells.
-In general, projects could address physiology of membrane transport, neuron transmission, muscle contraction, the digestion of food, circulation of blood, contraction of muscles, or movement and production of muscles, or movement and production of nutrients in plant cells.
+In general, projects could address physiology of membrane transport, neuron transmission, muscle contraction, the digestion of food, circulation of blood, contraction of muscles, or movement and production of nutrients in plant cells.